 Investing in 54 EC Bonds through RKFS involves a systematic process to ensure compliance and optimize benefits.
 Here’s a detailed step-by-step guide to help you navigate the investment process:

-• Available Issuers: Choose one of the four Indian issuers that have been approved by the government: Indian Railway Finance Corporation (IRFC), Power Finance Corporation Limited (PFC), Rural Electrification Corporation (REC), and National Highways Authority of India (NHAI).
+- Choose one of the four Indian issuers approved by the government: Indian Railway Finance Corporation (IRFC), Power Finance Corporation Limited (PFC), Rural Electrification Corporation (REC), or National Highways Authority of India (NHAI).

 Verify the bonds you have chosen are still available.
 This can be confirmed by visiting the issuer’s website or by speaking with a financial advisor.